roiceee/CV-App/README.md

-# CV-App
+# ID-Generator

-Simple app made with React.js that lets you create simple CVs downloadable in JPEG or PDF format.
+Simple app made with React.js that lets you create custom IDs downloadable in JPEG format.